 An asset is a source of economic value that a business or an individual owns expecting its future benefits.
 Assets are listed on the left side of a company's balance sheet and shown to increase the company’s value.

-Liabilities are the company’s obligations that are yet to be completed or due for payment and listed on the right side of the balance sheet.
+Liabilities are the company’s obligations that are yet to be completed or due for payment and are listed on the right side of the balance sheet.
 The image below shows what the balance sheet tells about a company.

 Assets or Liabilities